Weston Pass Info & History

-- Originally it served as a wagon road between Fairplay and Leadville and carried mining supplies and travelers over the Weston Peak Pass.
+- Originally Weston served as a wagon road between Fairplay and Leadville and carried mining supplies and travelers over the Weston Peak Pass.

-- Today, Weston Pass is a 26.8-mile lightly trafficked, point-to-point trail that goes from near Leadville to near Fairplay.
+- Today, Weston Pass is a 26.8-mile lightly trafficked, point-to-point trail that goes from near Antero Junction to near Granite.

-- The eastern side is gentler, while the western side is a bit rougher.
+- The eastern side is gentler, while the western side is a bit steeper & rougher.

-- Just depends which loop you are doing.
+- You typically can traverse Weston Pass in either direction.
+It just depends which loop you are doing.

-- Most other passes we only ride in one particular direction.
+- Most other passes in the region we only ride in one particular direction.

-In earlier days, the byway over Weston Pass served as a stagecoach road from Denver to Leadville, two of Colorado’s biggest cities.
+In earlier days, the byway over Weston Pass served as a stagecoach road from Denver to Leadville, two of Colorado’s biggest cities at the time.

 - An 1860 gold strike at California Gulch just south of present-day Leadville gave rise to the wagon road over Weston Pass.

-- It climbed to the headwaters of the South Fork of the South Platte, and on over the 11,921 foot Weston Pass toward the upper Arkansas River Valley and Leadville.
+- The Pass climbed to the headwaters of the South Fork of the South Platte River, and over the 11,921 foot Weston Pass toward the upper Arkansas River Valley and Leadville.

-- This pass was the primary route to Leadville for freight and passengers originating in Denver.
+- Before the Railroads, Weston Pass was the primary route to Leadville for freight and passengers originating in Denver.

 - As a result, there was a great deal of stagecoach and freight traffic over the pass.